On the error control of invariant causal prediction: Bringing (simultaneous) FDR control to ICP

-Proposition~\ref{prop: whSFWERcontrol} shows that directly comparing $p^*_1, \dots, p^*_m$ to the nominal level automatically ensures FWER control, as if there were no multiple testing issue.
-This is somewhat unexpected, as one would typically need to apply multiple testing adjustments (e.g., Bonferroni correction) to control the FWER.
-Consequently, there is no need to further apply FDR control procedures to $p^*_1, \dots, p^*_m$.
+Proposition~\ref{prop: whSFWERcontrol} shows that directly comparing $p^*_1, \dots, p^*_m$ to the nominal level $\alpha$ already controls the FWER, as if there were no multiple testing issue.
+This is somewhat unexpected, since one would usually need a multiple testing adjustment, such as the Bonferroni correction, to obtain FWER control.
+Since FWER control implies FDR control, the same direct comparison also controls the FDR.
+This complicates the usual strategy for gaining power by relaxing the error criterion from FWER to FDR.
+Any improvement would necessarily reject some $H^*_{0,i}$ with $p_i^* > \alpha$.
+While FDR control procedures exist that sometimes allow such rejections \citep[e.g.][]{benjamini2006adaptive, solari2017minimally}, such procedures never uniformly improve on unadjusted testing and are much less powerful in practice.

-Given this, the only remaining hope for obtaining more causal discoveries through FDR control is that the construction~\eqref{p-value-direct-approach-i} of $p^*_i$ based on $p_S$ is conservative.
-Then, if a more powerful method for obtaining smaller p-values for $H^*_{0, i }$ based on $p_S$ can be proposed, we might return to the ``normal" situation where directly comparing these p-values to the nominal level no longer controls the FWER.
-If this could be achieved, applying FDR control procedures may lead to more causal discoveries.
-Unfortunately, as we will show below, $p^*_i$ defined by \eqref{p-value-direct-approach-i} does not appear to be conservative.
+Given this, one may wonder whether the construction~\eqref{p-value-direct-approach-i} of $p^*_i$ based on $p_S$ is conservative.
+If that were the case, and if one could construct smaller valid p-values for $H^*_{0,i}$ from $p_S$, we might return to the usual situation where direct comparison to the nominal level no longer controls the FWER, and applying an FDR control procedure could yield more discoveries than an FWER control procedure.

-We consider a special case where the optimal $p_S$ can be obtained for testing $H_{ 0, S }(\mE)$.
-That is, we have $p_S \sim U(0,1)$ for true null hypothesis and $p_S =0$ for false null hypothesis.
-This represents the most desirable scenario, where powerful tests for $H_{ 0, S }(\mE)$ are available.
-It is also called the Dirac-uniform configuration \citep{finner2009false}.
-Note that obtaining these $p_S$ values is a separate task from constructing a valid p-value for the hypothesis \eqref{def:direct-hypothesis-i} based on them.